LordED3/LordED3.github.io/_posts/2024-01-17-Honeypot-in-Azure.md

 2. **Creating a New User**
    - we will create a user cowrie for security reasons with: `addsuer cowrie` .
-   - switch to the user to run the Cowrie container: `su - honeypot`.
+   - switch to the user to run the Cowrie container: `su - cowrie`.

 3. **Pulling Cowrie Image**
    - Retrieve the Cowrie Docker image: `docker pull cowrie/cowrie:latest`.